A lot of people are on the Low Carb bandwagon these days, but “Team Low Fat” has plenty of successful dieters on its roster.

-Another study found some people lost more weight on a low carb/high fat diet, while others were more successful with the opposite approach.
-This was dependent on something called insulin sensitivity.
-(Here’s that study.)
+Another study found that some people lost more weight on a low carb/high fat diet, while others were more successful with the opposite approach (based on something called insulin sensitivity — here’s that study).

 Before you throw your hands in the air and start eating cupcakes like you don’t care, let me explain something.

-While it’s true that adhering to a diet (any diet) is the ultimate answer, there’s a host of reasons you might not get the results you hoped for.
-Many of them boil down to this:
+While it’s true that adhering to a diet (any diet) is the ultimate answer, there are plenty of reasons a respectable diet might not give you the results you want (here are 5 specific reasons).
+It all boils down to this:

 There’s not a one-size-fits-all solution.

-The second study was a single study based on specific individual differences.
+The second study was looking at specific individual differences.
 And even though certain diets worked better for certain people, everyone still lost weight, regardless of the diet.

 In other words, don’t sweat the details.

-If you have trouble with your diet, a nutrition coach (such as myself) can sort through the details and help you find the individual approach that works best for you.
+Leave it to a nutrition coach (such as myself) to sort through those details and help you find the individual approach that works best for you.
 I know the signs of what to look for, and the changes to make based on those signs.

 You can apply for my online coaching here.